 Risk-Based Approach in IATF 16949

 IATF 16949 risk assessment includes several clauses related to risk.
-After the identification of risks, determine the likelihood of failure, along with the implementation of industry best practices to establish a safer workplace.
+After identifying risks, determine the likelihood of failure, along with the implementation of industry best practices to establish a safer workplace.
 To implement a risk-free environment, the support of top management is needed.
-Here are the ways how senior management can support team to set up a risk-free workplace.
+Here are the ways in which senior management can support a team to set up a risk-free workplace:

 - Execute reviews of contingency plans